-Additional clinical trials may be conducted once a pharmaceutical has been approved by a medicines agency and launched on the market, in order to optimize the drug's usage.
-These so-called phase IV trials are conducted in parallel with sales, and they may also examine safety aspects.
+Additional clinical trials may be conducted once a pharmaceutical has been approved by a regulatory authority and launched on the market, in order to optimize the drug's usage.
+These so-called phase IV trials are conducted in parallel with sales, and they may also further examine safety aspects.